meilisearch/documentation/reference/api/search.md

 Adds a `_matchesPosition` object to the search response that contains the location of each occurrence of queried terms across all fields.
 This is useful when you need more control than offered by our [built-in highlighting](#attributes-to-highlight). `showMatchesPosition` only works for strings, numbers, and arrays of strings and numbers.

 ::: warning
-`showMatchesPosition` will consider all attributes that contain words matching the query terms even if they are not set as `searchableAttributes`.
+`showMatchesPosition` returns match location for all attributes that contain words matching the query terms even if they are not set as `searchableAttributes`.
 :::

 The beginning of a matching term within a field is indicated by `start`, and its length by `length`.